November 16, 2021

 (c) 2005

-A river is any fresh water stream whose path
+A river is any fresh water stream

-the disarrayed shops of carpenters or leatherworkers,
+not in the shops of carpenters

-Developers want to pull the river taut.
+Developers would pull the river taut.

-A river discharges into another, into lake or ocean.
+into lake or ocean.

-A river defines cliffs, beaches, and villages.
+It shapes cliffs, beaches, villages.

 A river is never river alone.

-Trout breaking surface imply hymns.
+Trout breaking surface

-The acoustics of stones mirror the river.
+The acoustics of stones

-it is transformed by the weight of earth.
+it carries the weight of earth.

-As the river ages, it expands the valley
+As the river ages,

 giving all of us a place to sit.